On an analogue of the Ichino--Ikeda conjecture for Whittaker coefficients on the metaplectic group: Abstract

 \section{Abstract}

-In previous papers we formulated an analogue of the Ichino--Ikeda conjectures for Whittaker--Fourier coefficients of automorphic forms on classical group and the metaplectic group.
+In previous papers we formulated an analogue of the Ichino--Ikeda conjectures for Whittaker--Fourier coefficients of automorphic forms on quasi-split classical groups and the metaplectic group of arbitrary rank.
 In the latter case we reduced the conjecture to a local identity.
 In this paper we will prove the local identity in the $p$-adic case, and hence the global conjecture under simplifying conditions at the archimedean places.